Skip to main content

 Fair dealing is a term used in a number of statutory exceptions in the Copyright, Designs and Patents Act 1988 (as amended).
 In general terms, it is a defence for individuals who copy insubstantial amounts of copyright material for non-commercial private study or research purposes without the need to seek permission from the copyright owner.

-It is advisable for anyone wishing to copy from a work under fair dealing to apply the following three step test:
+If you wish to copy from a work under fair dealing you should apply the following three-step test:

 • Is the copying substantial (as a rule, more than 5% of the work)?